uhub/awesome-matlab/README.md

 * [romeovs/mattex](https://github.com/romeovs/mattex) - A LaTeX package and some .m scripts to enable better communication between matlab and LaTeX (octave as well!).
 * [roenby/blockMesh](https://github.com/roenby/blockMesh) - Matlab toolbox for generating block structured hex meshes in the polyMesh file format of OpenFOAM.
 * [pramttl/optika](https://github.com/pramttl/optika) - Optika was an image-processing and problem solving event organized at our techfest.
 This repository contains matlab code, which used to interpret the arena, and determine the shortest paths to the destination avoiding some unsafe points.
 So the key role was played by shortest path algorithms.
 We made use of our own variant of the A* algorithm, or the LEE's algorithm.
-* [nbara/EI-EEGtools](https://github.com/nbara/EI-EEGtools) - A set of Matlab functions for the BioSemi EEG system at the EI
 * [markveillette/stbl](https://github.com/markveillette/stbl) - MATLAB library for working with alpha stable distributions
 * [joseph-fourier/cuda-matrix-multiply-mex](https://github.com/joseph-fourier/cuda-matrix-multiply-mex) - A mex function to perform matrix multiplication on an nvidia gpu with a potentially huge improvement in performance depending on hardware available.
 Matlab's parallel computing toolbox is not required.
 * [joramvd/preprocessing](https://github.com/joramvd/preprocessing) - Preprocessing EEG data: Matlab code pipeline and pdf manual